The only and the best thing to do in that case is to re-upload all of your website's files.

 5. Navigate to "http://your-domain.com/wp-admin/" and log in.
 If you see a blank page, then this can mean you have to upgrade your website's tables.
 Go to "http://your-domain.com/wp-admin/upgrade.php" to do that.

-The best thing to do to prevent hacking is to keep all of your plugins, theme, and your Wordpress installation up to date.
+The best thing to do to prevent hacking is to keep all of your plugins, theme, and your WordPress installation up to date.
 Do not use nulled/cracked themes or plugins.
-Wordpress is an easy target for hackers if not managed properly.
-Make sure you use a security plugin like Wordfence, Sucuri, All-in-one WP Security, or any other security plugin that you like.
+WordPress is an easy target for hackers if not managed properly.

 And most importantly, keep backups of your website!